dev-aritra/clean-code-developer-checklist/README.md

 - [x] **We would like a source file to be like a newspaper article**
   - The name should be simple but explanatory.
   - The topmost parts of the source file should provide the high-level concepts and algorithms. i.e. the `public methods`
+    - We should be able to tell what a class does by looking at the upper portion of the class.
+    - We should be able to see how it does, when we scroll downwards.
-  - Detail should increase as we move downward, until at the end we find the lowest level functions and details in the source file. i.e. the `private methods`
+  - Detail should increase as we move downward we should see more implementation details i.e. the `private methods`
+  - The general rule for arranging methods
+    - public
+    - protected
+    - private

 - [x] **Vertical Openness Between Concepts**
   - Each line represents an expression or a clause, and each group of lines represents a complete thought.
 Those thoughts should be separated from each other with blank lines.